MichaelRobertson479/kuangNan_robertsonMic_shauEri/README.md

 *It refreshes each turn
 ```

-# Topics Covered in Class:
+# Topics Covered in Class (edited):

 - Shared Memory
+  - Players will SSH into a single device (so no actual networking)
-  - Used to show the top card of the pile
+  - Used to show the top card of the pile, keep track of turns, and do pseudo-networking

-- Networking
+- Semaphore
-  - Used to connect computers of the different players
+  - Used to control access to the file representing the pile of cards

 - Working with Files
   - Write to a file, representing the pile of played cards, from STDIN